Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

 BIOS menu of different motherboards are different so, I’ve given a general way by which you can change the boot order in any motherboard.

-So, here are the steps to fix no bootable device error by changing the boot order from BIOS menu:
+So, here are the steps to fix no bootable device error by changing the boot order from the BIOS menu:

 - Enter the BIOS Menu by pressing the F2 or Del button continuously while your PC is starting.